Cefalexin is an antibiotic used to treat different infections caused by bacteria. Find out how to take it safely and possible side effects.

 How to take cefalexin

-- Capsule: swallow your capsules with a glass of water.
+- Capsules: swallow your capsule with a glass of water.
+Do not chew them.

 - Liquid: shake the medicine well.
 Measure the right amount using an oral syringe or medicine spoon.
 You can get these from your pharmacy.
 Do not use a kitchen spoon as it will not give you the right amount.
 Read more: tips on how to give medicines to babies and children.

-- Try to space your doses evenly throughout the day.
+- Timing: Try to space your doses evenly throughout the day.

-- Twice a day: this should be once in the morning and once in the evening.
-Ideally, these times are 10–12 hours apart, for example between 7am and 8am, and between 7pm and 8pm.
+- Two times a day: this should be in the morning and in the evening.

-- Three times each day: this should be once in the morning, once in the early afternoon and once in the evening.
-Ideally, these times are at least 6 hours apart, for example 8am, 2 pm and 8pm.
+- Three times each day: this should be in the morning, early afternoon and at bedtime.

-- Four times each day: this should be once in the morning, once around midday, once in the early afternoon and once in the evening.
-Ideally, these times are about 4 hours apart, for example 8am, midday, 4pm and 8pm.
+- Four times each day: this should be about 4 hours apart, for example 7am, 11am, 3pm and 7pm.

-- It is important to take the whole course of antibiotics for the number of days your doctor has told you to.
+- Finish the course.
+It is best to take the whole course of antibiotics for the number of days your doctor has told you to.
+Do not stop taking it, even if you feel your infection has cleared up.

 - Have you ever had an allergic reaction to a medicine, especially a penicillin antibiotic?